Updated August 17 to add 3 new participating states: Massachusetts, Minnesota and North Carolina

 What happens if I don’t participate in the Amazon FBA Sales Tax Amnesty?

 This is the million dollar question (maybe literally) and one I’ve been trying to get an answer to from the Multistate Tax Commission and various other sources.
 I imagine that in the worst case scenario the above states will request sales tax nexus data from Amazon and then begin sending out request for information, or even begin with the audit process with some businesses.
+Sales tax expert Mike Fleming from Peisner Johnson confirmed that he expects most states to ramp up their sales tax collection efforts after the amnesty ends.

 In the best case scenario, some states may not have the resources to pursue Amazon FBA sellers (at least for the time being), so they may be content with the new Amazon FBA sellers who register to collect and remit sales tax under this amnesty.
-I’m very interested in the answer to this question and will update this blog post as soon as I find out an answer.

 Where can I find out more?